lantonov/asmFish/ReadMe.txt

 Q: Is asmFish search the same as official stockfish?
 A: It does now that PEDANTIC = 1 is the default!
 The changes previously thought to be inconsequential lose about 2 Elo in a head-to-head matchup.
+The functionality when using syzygy is not 100% identical because asmFish uses Ronald's original alpha-beta search while official stockfish does not.
+This causes minor differences due to the piece lists.

 Q: Where can I find the executable files of the old versions ?
 A: All older versions of asmFish/pedantFish are in the branch https://github.com/lantonov/asmFish/tree/executables